 My career focused in two areas of higher education – the demarcation between higher education and public policy and on finance issues in higher education.

 I was an honors graduate of the University of the Pacific (International Relations) and then began graduate school only to be lured away to a series of public policy jobs (White House, both sides of Congress and the California legislature) until I landed with the California Association of Independent Colleges and Universities.
-I did graduate study at George Washington (IR), Catholic (Education) and Harvard (Educational Leadership) and completed a doctorate in Public Administration at USC with a focus on Finance and Tax Policy.
+I did graduate study at George Washington (IR), Catholic (Education) and Harvard Institute for Educational Leadership.
+I completed a doctorate in Public Administration at USC with a focus on Finance and Tax Policy.

 During my career I served in various leadership positions including as the Founding Chair of United Educators RRG; the NAICU board; as a congressionally appointed member of the National Commission on College Costs and the NACUBO College Cost Task Force.
 I was able to help member institutions structure numerous financings of equipment and buildings and to form several consortiums for the purchase of goods and services important to colleges and universities.